 Board games with stories enhance the gaming experience by making it more immersive.
 For example, in 'Gloomhaven', the story gives meaning to your actions as an adventurer.
 You're not just moving pieces around; you're on a quest.
 It also adds replayability.
 In 'Betrayal at House on the Hill', different story paths can be explored each time.
 Another way is by creating an emotional connection.
 In 'Tales of the Arabian Nights', the characters and situations you encounter can make you feel like you're really in that world.

-Games with story enhance the gaming experience by making it more immersive.
-For example, in 'The Last of Us', the story of Joel and Ellie's journey through a post - apocalyptic world draws you in.
-You care about their fates and that makes every encounter and decision more meaningful.
+They add depth.
+When a game has an amazing story, it gives players a reason to keep playing beyond just the gameplay mechanics.
+For example, in a game like 'The Last of Us', the story of Joel and Ellie's journey through a post - apocalyptic world makes every encounter and decision feel important.